Rev. Dr. William J Barber II delivers the 2017 Weil Lecture on American Citizenship, emphasizing moral responsibility. (lecture video included)

 The Institute for the Arts and Humanities announces Rev. Dr. William J. Barber II will deliver the 2017 Weil Lecture on American Citizenship, Wednesday, Oct.
 11, 2017, at Moeser Auditorium in Hill Hall at the University of North Carolina at Chapel Hill.
-Barber is pastor at Greenleaf Christian Church in Goldsboro.
-He has served as president of the North Carolina National Association of Advancement for Colored People ( … Continued
+Barber is pastor at Greenleaf Christian Church, Disciples of Christ in Goldsboro.
+He has served as president of the North Carolina National Association for the Advanc … Continued

 Beginning July 1, Peter Mucha begins his work as the Chairs Leadership Program (CLP) Director.
 He succeeds Department of Communication Professor Bill Balthrop, who was the founding chair of the program.